Virginia–Virginia Tech rivalry: Impact of the Virginia Tech massacre

 In addition to ending the original Commonwealth Challenge, the Virginia Tech massacre had the effect of lessening of hostilities between the two universities during the aftermath.
 According to The Washington Post "students in both camps are more apt to think of themselves as simply Virginians."
 UVa students were among the first to lend support to the Virginia Tech community in the wake of the shootings.
 Likewise, the connections between the two university's populations are often very close.
 Prior to the 2007 football contest in Charlottesville both college's bands participated in a joint performance.

 UVa.'s student newspaper reported that students in Charlottesville were even sporting Hokie sweatshirts on occasion in observance of the tragedy.
 The University's Z Society went so far as unveiling a 65' x 120' Virginia Pride flag featuring both UVA and VT logos on it during the annual football game, and it was noted that the two fan bases had never been so close as they were after the shootings.

+Impact of the 2022 UVA shooting

+Much like the sportsmanship and support shown in the wake of the Virginia Tech massacre, several condolences and tributes were provided by Virginia Tech and other Virginia universities in the wake of the 2022 University of Virginia shooting, in which three students were killed and two others were injured.
+All three killed and one of the wounded were members of the UVA football team.
+Virginia would end up canceling the remaining two games on its schedule, including the finale at Virginia Tech.

+The following Saturday, November 19, Virginia Tech and Liberty Flames football players wore orange and navy blue jerseys to match U-Va.'s colors prior to their matchup.
+Virginia Tech receivers coach Fontel Mines, a former Virginia receiver, raised the school's flag as the Hokies entered the field ahead of the game, and Liberty's band performed Virginia's "The Good Old Song" following a first-quarter touchdown.

+In Week 11 of the 2022 NFL season, several Washington Commanders players and coaches were seen wearing Virginia Cavaliers apparel prior to their game against the Houston Texans, including tight end Logan Thomas, a former Virginia Tech quarterback.